VishakBaddur/Launcher/startup-genie/README.md

-# Startup Genie - AI-Powered Startup Assistant Platform
+# Launcher - AI-Powered Startup Assistant Platform

 A comprehensive React TypeScript web application that helps entrepreneurs validate, plan, and pitch their startup ideas using AI-powered tools.